lakshayak/bigdata_analytics_scala/README.md

-# bigdata_analytics_scala
+# Big Data Analytics in Scala
-Big Data Analytics in Scala for various datasets
+Code for Big Data Analytics in Scala for 3 datasets (customer.txt, log.txt and important-repos.csv)